niluss/gear360_gallery_mod/README.md

 Limitations:
 - No stitching available
 - Video thumbnail is slow as it tries to load part of the video.
 There is currently no thumbnail generator for video.
-- 360 preview for Video is buggy.
+- 360 preview for Video is buggy depending on the browser.
 Only works for 30fps and SAM videos.

+Current issues:
+- jumpy pinch zoom on mobile, and maybe too sensitive

 Instructions: